-Just like with other pages, click on the pencil icon to edit and customize the Upsell Page.
+Just like with other pages, click on the One Click Upsell to edit it.

 You can apply rules to these offers as well to determine when a particular upsell offer is made to a customer, and change offer priority, order behavior, and more from settings.

 Remember!
-You can more than one bump, and more than one upsell offer to the sales funnel.
+You can add more than one bump, and more than one upsell offer to your sales funnels.

-WooFunnels gives you every feature, template, and pages you need to create a high converting Sales Funnel in WordPress.
+WooFunnels gives you every feature, template, and page you need to create a high-converting WordPress Sales Funnel.

 Apart from what we discussed above, you get the Contacts activity feature that allows you to view each step of your buyer's journey and how much they spent at each step.